 TransCanada regularly engages with our shareholders and other stakeholders.
 Our executive leadership team hosts teleconferences to discuss our quarterly financial and operating results.
 The teleconferences are webcast and available to analysts, media, shareholders and the public.
-We also hold an annual investor day in November, where we discuss our financial outlook, business operations and strategy.
-Our executive and senior management also speak at investor conferences and meet one-on-one with investors as part of our shareholder engagement.
-In 2015, we engaged with institutions representing more than 50 per cent of current outstanding shares.
+Our executive and senior management also typically speak at investor conferences and meet one-on-one with investors as part of our shareholder engagement.
+In 2016, we engaged with institutions representing more than 50 per cent of current outstanding shares.